 April is a great month to practice kindness

 Random acts of kindness can be as simple as smiling at a stranger, helping someone with their groceries or just paying a visit.
-Acts of kindness aren’t about money, or even planning.
+Acts of kindness aren’t about money or even planning.
 It’s about finding a moment to make a small difference in another person’s life.
-Some ideas from our residents and co-workers include:

-Michael Leader, president & CEO, says, “Every single day I am inspired by my co-workers when I see acts of kindness—big or small.
+Michael Leader, president & CEO, and founders’ son, says, “Every single day I am inspired by my co-workers when I see acts of kindness—big or small.
 Many times these kind gestures are done without thought, which speaks to the truly caring nature of our team.
-It reminds me of my parents’ compassion and what they instilled in my family and in turn, the Ecumenical culture.”
+It reminds me of my parents’ compassion and what they instilled in my family and in turn, the Ecumenical culture.”’